AAA: Cellphone Use Drives Up Car Accident Risks

 Let’s face it: though cellphones are an essential part of modern life, there are very real dangers associated with their use while driving.
 Those who ignore the data about the dangers of distracted driving sometimes cause traffic accidents, injuries and even fatalities.

 Our law firm helps victims fight for justice and full compensation for damages, including doctor bills, hospitalization costs, lost wages and more.
-Contact the experienced Lake Charles car accident lawyers at The Johnson Firm today for a free consultation.
+Contact the experienced Lake Charles car accident lawyers at The Johnson Firm today for a consultation.